The Holdout Randomization Test for Feature Selection in Black Box Models: Connections to existing work

-\paragraph{Mimic and Classify} \citet{sen:etal:2018:mimic} propose an approach inspired by generative adversarial networks~\citep{goodfellow:etal:2014:gans}.
+\paragraph{Mimic and Classify} \citet{sen:etal:2018:mimic} propose ``Mimic and Classify,'' an approach inspired by generative adversarial networks~\citep{goodfellow:etal:2014:gans}.
 Mimic and Classify fits a conditional model of the feature, similarly to a CRT, but then also fits a ``discriminator'' model to distinguish between samples from the true dataset and samples from the null model, with the difference in error magnitude as the test statistic.
-This is conceptually similar to the HRT but differs in key ways: i) it does not leverage a pre-built predictive model at all, ii) it does not provide direct $p$-value calculation, iii) it requires fitting a discriminator per hypothesis test, each of which may be as difficult to build as a predictive model for the response, and iv) it implicitly ties the magnitude of the dependency between X and Y to the test statistic, whereas the HRT is able to detect small but consistent performance differences between the original data and the null samples.
+This approach is conceptually similar to the HRT but differs in key ways: i) it does not leverage a pre-built predictive model, ii) it does not provide direct $p$-value calculation, iii) it requires fitting a discriminator per hypothesis test, each of which may be as difficult to build as a predictive model for the response, and iv) it implicitly ties the magnitude of the dependency between X and Y to the test statistic, whereas the HRT is able to detect small but consistent performance differences between the original data and the null samples.
+Since Mimic and Classify does not provide a way to control the error rate at a target level, we do not consider it in our comparisons.

 \paragraph{Conditional permutation tests (CPTs)} \citet{berrett:etal:2018:conditional-permutation} propose the CPT as a robust choice of CRT.
 In addition to conditioning on the the other features, the CPT also conditions on the order statistics when drawing randomizations.
 Thus, rather than randomly shuffling the order statistics like in a classical permutation test, each feature is shuffled in a non-uniform way.
 CPTs are an interesting approach and are complementary to the HRT.
 In particular, they are more robust than vanilla CRTs and may increase the robustness of the HRT even further.
+In \cref{subsec:extensions:hpt}, we merge the HRT and the CPT to create the holdout permutation test (HPT).
+We leverage the finite support of the empirical permutation distribution to develop a caching scheme that speeds up the MCMC algorithm from \citet{berrett:etal:2018:conditional-permutation}.
+In \cref{subsec:extensions:hgt}, we further extend this idea by considering combinations of discrete points--rather than permutations--to develop an HRT method that is faster than the original HRT or the HPT, while still maintaining finite-sample validity.